kiewic/kiewic.github.io/_posts/2015-08-16-windows-runtime-hresult-table.md

     * The date in the certificate is invalid or has expired
     * Not recommended: ignore the error by adding `ChainValidationResult.Expired` to `HttpBaseProtocolFilter.IgnorableServerCertificateErrors`.
 See example on [stackoverflow.com][ignore_cert_errors]

+## Windows.Web.Http.HttpClient.PostAsync()

+* 0x80070057
+    * E_INVALIDARG
+    * `System.ArgumentException`
+    * Value does not fall within the expected range.
+    * This error could happen when posting a `HttpStreamContent` pointing to an empty file or the end of a stream; or posting a zero-length `HttpBufferContent`,

 ## Windows.Web.Http and ControlChannelTrigger